On transverse $R$-covered minimal foliations: Group invariant collections of monotone graphs

 Note first that if $V$ has a Reeb annulus, then, it must have a closed leaf, so we can assume without loss of generality that there is a global $S^1$-incompressible section to the foliation $\cG$ in $V$.

-The transversal lifts to a $1$-dimensional line in $\widetilde{V}$, intersecting every leaf of the restriction of $\wcG$ to $\widetilde{V}$.
+This section is a transversal to $\cG$ in $V$ and lifts to a $1$-dimensional line in $\widetilde{V}$, intersecting every leaf of the restriction of $\wcG$ to $\widetilde{V}$.
 The restriction of $\cD$ to this transversal is a local homeomorphism into the graph $\eta$.
 It follows that the restriction of $\cD$ to it is injective.
-Moreover, since the transversal cannot be nulhomotopic (because it is transverse to $\cF_1$ and $\cF_2$) we deduce that $V$ is also incompressible.
+Moreover, since no transversal to $\cG$ in $V$ cannot be nulhomotopic in $M$ (because it is transverse to $\cF_1$ and $\cF_2$) we deduce that $V$ is also incompressible.
 This implies that the stabilizer $\pi_1(V) \subset \pi_1(M)$ of $\widetilde V$ is isomorphic to $\zzzz^2.$